eclipsesrl/udesly-docs/docs/wordpress-blog-archive-page.md

     > item=categories

+    Optionally, you can limit the number of categories to show adding the attribute

+    >limit={number}

 - ### Tags
     It shows tags of the post and it must be added on a link element.
 This one will be repeated and if the link is inside a **List Item**, the whole List Item will be repeated.
     Insert he attribute:

     > item=tags

+    Optionally, you can limit the number of tags to show adding the attribute

+    >limit={number}

 ## Archive Categories & Tags